genix-project/genix/doc/tor.md

 	./genixd -proxy=127.0.0.1:9050

-2. Run a genix Core hidden server
+2. Run a Genix Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also